-In collaboration with the USHURN’s shadow reporting, the GJP contributes to, and participates with other US human rights groups, in reviewing the US Government’s record in upholding the human rights protected under the International Covenant on Civil and Political Rights Treaty (ICCPR), and the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
+In collaboration with the USHRN’s shadow reporting, the GJP contributes to, and participates with other US human rights groups, in reviewing the US Government’s record in upholding the human rights protected under the International Covenant on Civil and Political Rights Treaty (ICCPR), and the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
 (See our January 2019 report to the UN Human Rights Council on the ICCPR here, our April 2019 report on the ICERD here, and our October 2019 report to the Universal Periodic Review here).
-The review of the US Government records comes every five years through the process of the Universal Periodic Review (UPR), which is a full review of the human rights record of all countries that are members of the United Nations.
-Our contribution for the next UPR of the US Government is yet to be determined.
-We are inclined to focus on the nexus of xenophobia (anti-Sharia legislation and refugees resettlement program in the US), however, we remain flexible on the topic based on the USHRN UPR Taskforce’s suggestion.
-In 2013,and under the ICCPR ), our report on Structural Racialization and Food Insecurity in the US addresses the ongoing racial/ethnic inequalities and disparities that inhabit US food policy.
+The review of the US Government records comes every five years through the process of the Universal Periodic Review (UPR), which is a full review of the human rights records of all countries that are members of the United Nations.
+Our contribution to the next UPR of the US Government is yet to be determined.
+We are inclined to focus on the nexus of xenophobia (anti-Sharia legislation and refugees resettlement program in the US), however, we remain flexible on the topic based on the USHRN's UPR Taskforce’s suggestion.
+Our 2013 report on the ICCPR, titled Structural Racialization and Food Insecurity in the US, addressed the ongoing racial/ethnic inequalities and disparities that inhabit US food policy.
 The report underscores that while structural racialization does not require racist actors, its outcomes generate and perpetuate preexisting racial and ethnic inequalities.
 Such inequalities and disparities stem from structural racialization embodied within the design of our political, economic and cultural institutions.

 The Rights of Non-Citizens (forthcoming)